Table of Contents

 The picture of Sri Lanka conjures up of pristine palm-fringed beaches, crystal clear torque water, wildlife reserves teemed with elephants, and bustling cities.
 Visiting Sri Lanka Is a wonderful experience at any time of the year because there is no seasonal difference like in countries in the northern hemisphere.
 Being a tropical island Sri Lanka has the only summer with a constant temperature that hovering around 34c degrees throughout the year.
 Therefore, whether it is winter or summer with you can visiting Sri Lanka is wonderful.

 Even though the winter/summer does not make much difference with regards to the island’s temperature, you should choose the best regions for your beach holiday based on your travel date.
-For instance, you should not travel to the east coast of Sri Lanka for a beach holiday from November to April, due to the rainy weather and rough sea.
+For instance, the travellers should not follow the travel route to the east coast of Sri Lanka for a beach holiday from November to April, due to the rainy weather and rough sea.

 If you opt to visit Sri Lanka in winter make sure that you travel as much as possible in the southern and western parts of Sri Lanka.
-Sri Lankan mountains and the central province of Sri Lanka, where you find the cultural triangle of Sri Lanka also have bright sunshine in Sri Lankan during this period.
+Sri Lankan mountains with endless tea gardens, the central province of Sri Lanka, where you find the cultural triangle of Sri Lanka also have bright sunshine in Sri Lankan during this period.
 But most eastern and northern parts of Sri Lank coming under downfall resulting in some areas coming underwater.

 The western, southern and central province of Sri Lanka offers a wide range of tourist attractions from crumbling historical monuments to, primaeval rainforest to pristine beaches that soak up with sunshine.
 Here is my guide to the best of them.